pedrokohler/visitor-tracker/README.md

 ### Project Structure

-The repository contains two distinct directories:
+The repository contains three distinct directories:

 * /frontend - React.js UI built with Vite.
 * /backend - API service built with NestJS.
-* /thid-party-apis
+* /thid-party-apis (mocked third-party apis, used as recieved from instructions)

 For further instructions regarding each project, take a look at the respective `README.md` file.